Abbey Home Media: Abbey Home Media

 After Just Group filed for administration in 2002, Ian Miles formed a new company under the Abbey name called Abbey Home Media on 4 March 2002, re-acquiring former assets once owned by AHE.
-Abbey Home Media retained the Tempo Pre-School brand that Just Group kept during their ownership of the Abbey brands and would later introduce the Tempo and Tempo TV Classics (Previously Tempo Classics) brands.
+Abbey Home Media retained the Tempo Pre-School brand that Just Group kept during their ownership of the Abbey brands and would later introduce the Tempo and Tempo TV Classics (previously Tempo Classics) brands.
 During the 2010s, products were released under the regular Abbey Home Media brand name.

+By 2016, distribution rights to much of Abbey's original catalogue were held by Hoho Entertainment.

+In March 2017, the company signed a deal with DHX Media to release DVDs of Bob the Builder and Fireman Sam.

-On 4 May 2020 it was confirmed that Anne Miles, the co-founder of Abbey, had died, a short while afterward, the company's website was shut down and their Facebook page confirmed that the company had ceased operations due to "uncertain circumstances", despite this, the company is still listed as "active" on Companies House until 13 December 2022 when Abbey was officially dissolved.
+On 4 May 2020, it was confirmed that Anne Miles, the co-founder of Abbey, had died (her husband, Ian, died prior to his wife's death).
+A short while afterwards, the company's website was shut down and their Facebook page confirmed that the company had ceased operations due to "uncertain circumstances".
+Despite this, the company was still listed as "active" on Companies House until 13 December 2022 when Abbey was officially dissolved.